 Content:

-• The Swiss Real Estate Bubble Index: The UBS Swiss Real Estate Bubble Index increased slightly but continues to indicate a moderate bubble risk in owner-occupied housing.
+• The Swiss Real Estate Bubble Index: The UBS Swiss Real Estate Bubble Index increased significantly but continues to indicate a moderate bubble risk in owner-occupied housing.

 • Risk map: The analysis shows a remaining bubble risk in the tourist regions of Graubünden.